LASP-Libera/libera_utils/doc/source/developer-docs/build_release.md

    or by running `poetry version X.Y.Z` or bumping according to a valid bump rule like `poetry version patch` (see poetry docs).

-3. Open a PR to merge the release branch into master.
+3. Open a PR to merge the release branch into main.
 This informs the rest of the team how the release process is progressing as you polish the release branch.

-4. When you are satisfied that the release branch is ready, merge the PR into `master`.
+4. When you are satisfied that the release branch is ready, merge the PR into `main`.
 This should be a purely "fast-forward" merge.
 Do not delete the release branch when merging as you will need it later.

-5. Check out the `master` branch, pull the merged changes, and tag the newly created merge commit with the desired version `X.Y.Z` and push the tag upstream.
+5. Check out the `main` branch, pull the merged changes, and tag the newly created merge commit with the desired version `X.Y.Z` and push the tag upstream.

    ```bash